-SEO is an umbrella term for increasing a website’s visibility in search engine results pages, encompassing both,paid and organic activities.
+SEO is an umbrella term for increasing a website’s visibility in search engine results pages, encompassing both, paid and organic activities.
 It is a longer-term investment than other digital marketing channels.
-Today when we refer to SEO optimization we are generally referring to optimization of our web content to create better user experience that in turn attract more customers and revenues.
+Today when we refer to SEO optimization we are generally referring to optimization of our web content to create a better user experience that in turn attracts more customers and revenues.

-SEO process includes Technical Analysis of website, Keyword Search or Research, Competitive Analysis, Benchmarking, On Page Optimization, Online Promotions, Report and Refining.
+SEO process includes Technical Analysis of the website, Keyword Search or Research, Competitive Analysis, Benchmarking, On-Page Optimization, Online Promotions, reports, and Refining.

 “Search Engine Optimization” (SEO) refers to techniques that help you achieve better rankings for your website in organic search results.